Mario Cuomo: Reactions

 Various elected officials praised Cuomo following his death.
 President Barack Obama stated: "An Italian Catholic kid from Queens, born to immigrant parents, Mario paired his faith in God and faith in America to live a life of public service – and we are all better for it.
 He rose to be chief executive of the state he loved, a determined champion of progressive values, and an unflinching voice for tolerance, inclusiveness, fairness, dignity, and opportunity.
 His own story taught him that as Americans, we are bound together as one people, and our country's success rests on the success of all of us, not just a fortunate few."

-Vice President Joe Biden described Cuomo as "a forceful voice for civil rights, for equal rights, for economic opportunity and justice.
+Then-Vice President Joe Biden described Cuomo as "a forceful voice for civil rights, for equal rights, for economic opportunity and justice.
 He had the courage to stand by his convictions, even when it was unpopular."
 Former Governor of New York George Pataki called Cuomo "a proud son of immigrants and a compassionate leader who possessed a soaring intellect".
 Former Mayor of New York City Rudy Giuliani stated: "Mario was a giant political influence of his generation.
 His ability to make riveting political speeches was only exceeded by his ability to logically argue and defend his position."

 Legacy

 Cuomo and Ed Koch are remembered as two New York politicians who dominated during the late 1970s and 1980s, as well for his public speaking ability.

 The rebuilt Tappan Zee Bridge was renamed the Governor Mario M. Cuomo Bridge in his honor.
 However, this would be controversial as the old bridge was named after Malcolm Wilson.

 His legacy also ran in his family, with the election of his son Andrew Cuomo in 2010.
-Andrew Cuomo would serve as Governor for ten years, from 2011 until his resignation in 2021.
+Andrew Cuomo would serve as governor for ten years, from 2011 until his resignation in 2021.